Psamathe (Nereid)

 Psamathe, detail of a vase depicting the struggle between Peleus and Thetis.
 Psamathe is among the Nereids fleeing from the couple.

 In Greek mythology, Psamathe (Ψαμάθη) is a Nereid, one of the fifty daughters of the sea god Nereus and the Oceanid Doris.
 By Aeacus, the king of Aegina, she is the mother of a son, Phocus.
 When Phocus is killed by his half-brothers Peleus and Telamon, Psamathe sends a giant wolf at Peleus's herd.

 Family

 Psamathe is one of the fifty Nereids, daughters of Nereus and Doris.
 By Aeacus, the king of Aegina, she is the mother of a son, Phocus.
-She is later the wife of Proteus, king of Egypt, by whom she has a son, Theoclymenos, and a daughter, Eido (later known as Theonoe).
+She is later the wife of Proteus, king of Egypt, by whom she has a son, Theoclymenus, and a daughter, Eido (later known as Theonoe).

 Mythology

 There are two myths which involve Psamathe.
 The first is the story of her violation by Aeacus.
 Upon his advances, she transforms herself into a seal in an attempt to escape.
 She is unsuccessful, however, and from their union is born Phocus, whose name (phoke meaning "seal") recalls his mother's metamorphosis.

 Peleus and Telamon are the sons of Aeacus by his wife Endeis.
 The two of them kill their half-brother Phocus, and they are subsequently exiled from Aegina by their father.
 The second story which features Psamathe involves her sending of a wolf at the herds of Peleus, out of revenge for her son's death.
 After the wolf eats part of Peleus's herd, it is turned to stone by either Psamathe herself, or her sister Thetis.